XiusTV/PFQuestie/README.md

 * Core database and rendering engine
 * VMaNGOS and CMaNGOS database projects for quest data

+### Questie Integration

+* Based on Questie addon concepts and UI patterns
+* Party synchronization inspired by Questie's party sync system
+* Tooltip system adapted from Questie's tooltip modules

 This project builds on the pfQuest framework by Shagu.
-All capture systems, optimizations, and WotLK/Bronzebeard-specific features are original work by XiusTV.
+All capture systems, Questie integrations, optimizations, and WotLK/Bronzebeard-specific features are original work by XiusTV.

 ---

 ## 📜 License

 This addon follows the same license as the original pfQuest project.

----

-## 🎨 Screenshots & Features

-### Database Browser
-Browse quests, items, NPCs, and objects with an intuitive interface

-### Map Integration
-Quest objectives, spawn points, and resources displayed on world map and minimap

-### Quest Capture UI
-Real-time monitoring of captured quest data with detailed statistics

-### HUD Arrow
-Visual indicator pointing to your active quest objectives

 ---